Clausnitz: History

 Clausnitz was probably founded by Frankish settlers around 1200 in the course of the agricultural colonisation of the ancient forest that covered the entire Ore Mountains.
 Its settlement was carried out by the feudal lords at Purschenstein Castle.
-The village was first mentioned in the records in 1398, spelt as Clussenicz.
-The village name changed in the following centuries through Klawßnitz (1451) and Clawsenicz (1479) to Claußnitz (1641).
+The village was first mentioned in the records in 1398, spelled as Clussenicz.
+The village name changed in the following centuries from Klawßnitz (1451) and Clawsenicz (1479) to Claußnitz (1641).
 Clausnitz developed quickly into a comparatively large farming village.
-By 1551 the place had 46 freeholding farmers (besessene Mann) and 172 other home owners (Inwohner), i.e. a total of about 400 inhabitants.
+By 1551 the place had 46 freeholding farmers (besessene Mann) and 172 other homeowners (Inwohner), i.e. a total of about 400 inhabitants.
 The economic basis of the village was agriculture and, in the 15th and 16th centuries, intensive mining for silver and copper ore.